HimanshuS10/CampusNavigator/README.md

 # CampusNavigator
-This is a web app where
+This is a web app where student from univresity of Guelph can use to find there classes.
+So they can navigator around the campus is eaz